Master Next Level Engineering

 You are a teamplayer because you know that the best solutions are designed when working in a (diverse) team.

-You want to be challenged, study hard and can handle unfamiliar parameters and new situations.
+You want to be challenged, you are able to study hard and you can manage unfamiliar parameters and new situations.

 You are interested in studying maths, statistics and programming, even if you don’t have a lot of experience with it (yet).